yunhao18/ai/RDME_EN.md

 ![Alt text](./commisions.jpg)
 <font color=Blue size=10>How do we charge the services?</font>
 <div class="h2-div">
 We charge a certain percentage of the profits as a service commission, with the specific commission rate depending on the amount of funds in your stock account, ranging, for example, from 15% to 30%.
-Clients with Larger-scale fund can have relatively discounted commission rates.<br><br>
+Clients with Larger-scale fund can have relatively discounted commission rates.<br>
 </div>

 <div class="h2-div">
-We emphasize again that we only have permission to execute buy and sell operations in the stock account and have no access to deposit, withdrawal, or transfer permissions, we ensure 100% safety of the client’s funds.<br><br>
+We emphasize that we only have permission to execute buy and sell operations in the stock account.
+We have zero permission to deposit, withdraw, or transfer funds.
+We ensure 100% safety of the client’s funds.<br>
 </div>